jaredriley87/jaredriley87/README.md

 ## Hi there 👋 My name is Jared Riley!
-I'm currently working on my GAM 303 classwork and learning Programming and Game Development.
+I'm currently working on my  classwork and learning Programming and Game Development.

 <!--
 **jaredriley87/jaredriley87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.